kylesoni/Measuring-the-M-sigma-relation/README.md

 ## Summary

-There is a well-known relation between the mass of the supermassive black holes to the velocity dispersion of stars in the surrounding galactic bulge, often known as the M-$\sigma$ relation.
+There is a well-known relation between the mass of the supermassive black holes to the velocity dispersion of stars in the surrounding galactic bulge, often known as the M-σ relation.
 However, the data for these objects has uncertainties for both the mass and the sigma (on both axes).
 I sought to fit a model to this relationship with a Bayesian analysis, accounting for both uncertainties and outliers with a mixture model.
 The results are shown in this figure:

 ![alt text](https://github.com/kylesoni/Measuring-the-M-sigma-relation/blob/main/figures/fig5.png?raw=true)